tripledio/tripledio.github.io/about.md

 *Triple D* is a professional software development company founded by a group of veteran software engineers.
 It's not a consulting company, the goal is not to sell resources.
 Triple D's goal and passion is to deliver the software that fits your needs.
 As fast as possible, without bugs, delivering the value you need, now and in the future!

-## Our goals  <a name="2"/>
+## Our goal  <a name="2"/>

-Our overall goal is to deliver high quality, rock SOLID, well designed software that fits your needs.
+Is to deliver high quality, rock SOLID, well designed software that fits your needs.
 Which will pay of it's investment for years to come.

 In order to achieve this we have the following prerequisites: